The Complete Beginners Guide to Tretinoin

 Apply Tretinoin to Dry Skin

-Which is why you should always apply tretinoin on clean, dry skin.
+This is why you should always apply tretinoin on clean, dry skin.

 Apply Tretinoin on Alternate Days

-This will cause you to constantly deal with the side effects while your skin will take longer to get used to the active ingredient.
+This will cause you to constantly deal with the side effects, while your skin will take longer to get used to the active ingredient.

 Apply Tretinoin Twenty Minutes After a Moisturizer